hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-convert.md

 ### Raster to polygon {#raster2polygon}

-`gdal` comes with the powerful `Polygonize` functionality for the easy conversion of a raster dataset to a polygon shapefile.
+`gdal` comes with the powerful `Polygonize` tool for the easy conversion of a raster dataset to a polygon shapefile.
 While `gdal.Polygonize` enables writing a simple `raster2polygon` function, it has a drawback, which is that it can only handle integer values and it merely randomly attributes `FID` values by default.
 Because the `FID` values are not meaningful, we can implement the following `float2int` function to preserve the original value range (uses the [`raster2array`](geo-raster.html#createarray) and [`create_raster`](geo-raster.html#create) functions explained on the raster page):

 ```python